code-warrior/install-software/README.md

 A more permanent option is to allow The Terminal to set bash automatically: Bring up The Terminal’s preferences and go to `General | Shells open with `, then type `/bin/bash`.

 ---

+## Verify Software
+We now need to verify that `javac`, the Java compiler, `java`, the Java application launcher, and Git have been installed.

+1. Launch The Terminal
+2. Type `javac --version`.
+The Terminal should respond with something akin to `javac 18.0.1.1`.
+3. Type `java --version`.
+The Terminal should respond with something akin to the earlier message, with some extra info regarding Java’s runtime environment and HotSpot server.
+4. Type `git --version`.
+The Terminal should respond with `git version` followed by a SemVer number.

+---

+## Conclusion
+All the macOS-based software you need for CS 114, *Fundamentals of Computing I*, is now installed on your Mac.
+Restart.